vrybas/vrybas.github.io/source/_posts/2014-04-12-grasp-in-ruby.markdown

 The responsibilities of a given element should be strongly related and highly focused.

-But Rails models usually looks like a bunch of unrelated methods, just happening to use the data from one database table.
+But Rails models usually look like a bunch of unrelated methods, just happening to use the data from one database table.
 So, "Fat Models" strongly violate this principle.
 Good news there's [plenty][3] of [ways][4] to decompose them.